GioF71/coding-standards/solid/3-liskov-substitution/liskov-substritution.md

 ## References

 The text of this page has been adapted from [this](https://en.wikipedia.org/wiki/Liskov_substitution_principle) article on  [Wikipedia](https://www.wikipedia.org/).
-The principle has been introducted by [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov).
+The principle has been introduced by [Barbara Liskov](https://en.wikipedia.org/wiki/Barbara_Liskov).